-Save Elephant Foundation— This summer our family volunteered at Elephant Nature Park in Chiang Mai, Thailand and got to see the work that Save Elephant Foundation is doing to preserve the population of 30,000 elephants left on our planet.
+Save Elephant Foundation— A few summers ago our family volunteered at Elephant Nature Park in Chiang Mai, Thailand and got to see the work that Save Elephant Foundation is doing to preserve the population of 30,000 elephants left on our planet.
 Save Elephant Foundation rescues elephants who have been hurt because of logging, victims of landmine explosions, and subjected through elephant tourism like trekking, begging, and street performing.
 A donation to Save Elephant Foundation aids their important ongoing work that provides a safe home with the best veterinary care and chain-free enclosures so elephants can live a happy life.

 Your local animal shelter— There are wonderful animals near you looking for a forever home.
 Monetary donations help staff at your local animal shelter buy needed supplies for pets waiting for their forever home but you can also donate used towels, sheets, tennis balls, and other items that your family no longer needs to benefit the animals.
 Visit the website of your local shelter to see what might be needed or give them a call!
 I know they’d love to hear from you!